 You should choose your core subjects with care.
 The choice of two from five core subjects is deliberately permissive.
-In the first year, you acquire the basic tools of political analysis, but the discipline of Politics consists of several distinct schools of analysis, none of which is self-evidently more fundamental than the others.
+In the first year, you acquire the basic tools of political analysis, but the discipline of Politics consists of several distinct schools of analysis, none of which is selfevidently more fundamental than the others.
 The core papers are each designed to enhance your ability to conceptualise, to compare, and to develop analytical skills.
 In a joint honours degree, to require you to take papers covering all approaches would leave no space for choice and specialisation.
-Your choice of core subjects will however have a bearing on your subsequent work in Politics, and you are strongly advised to consult your college tutor and option-paper tutors before selecting any optional subject.
+Your choice of core subjects will however have a bearing on your subsequent work in Politics, and you are strongly advised to consult your College tutor and option-paper tutors before selecting any optional subject.
 For a number of options, it is helpful, though not essential, already to have taken a related core subject.
-Thus the study of political systems in particular areas or countries is based on issues that are raised in Comparative Government and Political Sociology; several subjects in the area of politics; the two optional subjects in International Relations follow most naturally from the core paper, as to a lesser degree, do those in Sociology from the core paper in Political Sociology.
+Thus the study of political systems in particular areas or countries is based on issues that are raised in 201 (Comparative Government) and 220 (Political Sociology); several subjects in the area of political theory are most readily tackled with the background provided by 203 (Theory of Politics); the two optional subjects in 214 (International Relations) follow most naturally from the core paper, as to a lesser degree, do those in Sociology from the core paper in 220 (Political Sociology).

 The Department sets no 'normal prerequisites' (papers you should normally have studied before studying others) similar to those in Philosophy.
-It prefers to leave final decisions on the appropriateness of particular choices to the individual, in conjunction with college tutors, and to leave open the possibility, where you might otherwise lack sufficient background, that you attend additional lectures or follow a course of directed vacation reading covering important material from the relevant core subject.
+It prefers to leave final decisions on the appropriateness of particular choices to the individual, in conjunction with College tutors, and to leave open the possibility, where you might otherwise lack sufficient background, that you attend additional lectures or follow a course of directed vacation reading covering important material from the relevant core subject.